-- He relies, like almost all Cryx caster, heavily on spell-casting; everything that can't be targeted by spells, increase spell costs (Lamentation) or prevent arc-nodes from working is a bad match-up.
+- He relies, like almost all Cryx casters, heavily on spell-casting; everything that can't be targeted by spells, increases spell costs (Lamentation) or prevents arc-nodes from working is a bad match-up.

-- Depiste respectable defensive stats, his medium sized based can prove disadvantageous against enemy shooting.
+- Despite respectable defensive stats, his medium sized based can prove disadvantageous against enemy shooting.

 Tricks & Tips